 Battered Women’s Support Services (“BWSS”) is seeking a visionary, exceptional and energetic part-time Staff Lawyer.
-The Staff Lawyer provides legal information, advocacy, advice and representation, mainly in the area of family law to women dealing with legal issues at the intersection of gender violence and family law recognizing that legal issues routinely extend into other areas of the law including immigration, criminal, and child welfare.
+The Staff Lawyer provides legal information, advocacy, advice and representation to women dealing with legal issues at the intersection of gender violence and family law recognizing that legal issues routinely extend into other areas of the law including immigration, criminal, and child welfare.
 The Staff Lawyer reports to the Manager of Legal Services and Advocacy.

-Growing out of 39 years of leading on violence against women and the law, BWSS Legal Services and Advocacy Program offers legal representation, training and advocacy from decolonizing and intersectional feminist perspective where the law intersects with violence against women including family law, immigration law, criminal law, Indigenous law and child welfare.
+Growing out of 37 years of leading on violence against women and the law, the BWSS Legal Services and Advocacy Program offers legal representation, training and advocacy from a decolonizing and intersectional feminist perspective where the law intersects with violence against women.

-- Provide legal information, legal advice, summary of case law, legal research and general assistance to women in building strategies for their legal case
+- Provide legal information, advice, advocacy and research support to women in building strategies for their legal case

 - Work from a decolonizing and intersectional feminist analysis of violence against women